 There is likely to be more economic turbulence ahead, whether as a result of future pandemic waves or other factors.
 Here are a few lessons that small and medium-sized business leaders can learn from companies that were successful during the crisis.

-Agility and Innovation, two very important skills to make your small business more resilient
+Agility and Innovation, are two very important skills to make your small business more resilient

 Agility: Agility has been key to success, or even survival, during the pandemic.
 However, in the previous major upheaval, high-performing businesses exhibited stability and resilience: If history is any indication of the future, the answer is twofold.
 First, plan your post-pandemic strategy with future crises in mind.
 Even if Covid-19’s volatility caught you off guard, don’t let it happen again the next time a shock hits.
 Find an operating model, for example, that will allow you to quickly scale the business up and down.